Roasted Jerk Coconut Chicken, incredibly flavorful thanks to hours of marinating with Noubess Jerk Seasoning. A must-try recipe!

 The first time I made Roasted Jerk Coconut Chicken, I created the marinade with a blend of my spices and mixed it with store-bought coconut milk.
 I marinated the chicken for about two days, which is long, but it was worth it.
 Although the chicken was very moist, it lacked salt.
 I opted to change the spice mixture several times and still could not get the right amount of salt.

-Thinking back I truly think because I am afraid of adding a lot of salt to my dishes that I mentally will not add enough when preparing any type of marinades.
-Also, because Coconut Milk is already sweet maybe that is why I cannot figure out the right amount of sodium.
+Thinking back, I genuinely believe that because I am afraid of adding a lot of salt to my dishes, I mentally will not add enough when preparing any marinades.
+Also, because Coconut Milk is already sweet, maybe that is why I cannot figure out the right amount of sodium.

 - 1 lemon/lime

 - 1 – 13.5 ounces can coconut milk

 - 1 teaspoon thyme

 - 1 tablespoon ground sage